savyez/Social_Media/README.md

 - Used _**django**_ for the backend framework and _**JS**_ for the backend logics of templates, _**HTML and CSS**_ templates for the frontend.

 # How to run?
-1. Open terminal
-2. Copy folder link
+1. Copy the folder link where you want to create the copy
+2. Open terminal
+3. Go to that disk drive by typing `{disk driver}:`
+4. Now access your folder by typing `cd {paste the folder link}`
-3. type `python manage.py runserver`
+5. type `python manage.py runserver`